janodev/table-stretchedRotation/README.md

 ![Stretched rotation](https://raw.github.com/j4n0/table-stretchedRotation/master/pages/stretched-rotation.gif)

 Smooth.
-The code is rendering the model tree to an UIImage before the model tree changes, then it inserts that image, and stretches only the red area (see below) during the animation.
+The code is rendering the model tree to an UIImage before there is any change in the model tree, then it inserts that image, and crossfades with the final state.
+The only area stretched is the red column shown in the image below.

 ![Snapshot rotation](https://raw.github.com/j4n0/table-stretchedRotation/master/pages/snapshot-rotation.png)